Since our first AGM in 1861, we’ve been welcoming members to attend meetings, voice their opinions and vote on how the

 An AGM is a yearly meeting that allows members – or shareholders in other types of companies – to vote on business issues, our financial performance, how we reward our employees, and who’s appointed on our Board.
 It’s our members’ chance to have their say on how we’re run.

 To make sure all members have a chance to vote, we send out AGM packs, which include a postal voting form.
 Everyone who receives a digital AGM pack via email can vote online, simply and quickly – you can also vote online if you get a postal pack, just follow the instructions to submit your email address.

 Normally, at the meeting, members hear from some of our Board and senior teams about our performance over the previous year and how we’ve added value for them.
 We then invite all members who attend on the day to ask any questions they have about anything relating to Royal London.

 After the questions, members are asked to vote on our resolutions.
 These are the things we’re asking members to approve – like our financial report for the year, who our external auditors are, and reappointing the members of our Board.
 We use an external voting company to independently count the votes and confirm which resolutions are passed.

-Once the formal part of our AGM is over, we welcome the members who attend on the day to join us for a buffet lunch and the chance to talk to some of our people and Board.
+Once the formal part of our AGM is over, we welcome the members who attend on the day to join us for a light lunch and the chance to talk to some of our people and Board.